-Govan Housing Association has a Committee of Management elected by the members of the Association, with one exception of the Glasgow City Council representative who is appointed by the Council.
+Govan has a Committee of Management who are elected by the members of the Association, with one exception of the Glasgow City Council representative who is appointed by the Council.
 It is the responsibility of the Committee to undertake the strategy, setting of policy and overall direction for the Association.
 They also monitor the operational activities of the Association.
 The members of the Committee of Management are unpaid.

 The Executive Team of Govan (as listed above) are responsible for achieving the strategy set, and undertaking the operational activities in line with the policies set.
-As part of our commitment to continuous improvement and quality service delivery we have set challenging targets, which shall be regularly monitored and reviewed by the Committee of Management and our Executive Management Team.

 Our governing body is our Committee of Management, which is responsible to the wider membership.
 Committee of Management members serve in a voluntary capacity, and we recognise that this puts even more onus on us to ensure that we set and achieve high standards of professionalism in our work.
-We take governance very seriously, and in the last year we continued to build on work from previous years which strengthened our governance arrangements further.
+We take governance very seriously, and in the last year we continued to build on work from previous years which strengthened our governance arrangements.